CodinGame/Contribute-Help/pages/contribute/guidelines.md

 ## Clash of Code

-1. **CoC puzzles should be solvable in less than 5 minutes.**

 The main goal of a CoC battles is to be short (except in the "Shortest" mode).
 CoC players are looking for quick simple puzzles to solve; for more complex problems, they'll dive into the classic puzzles section.

-2. **CoC close duplicates are allowed.**

-	If the puzzles' themes differ, it's ok to accept multiple versions of the same programming problem. _(to a maximum of 5 duplicates)_

-3. **No CoC puzzle is too easy.**
+1. **No CoC puzzle is too easy.**

-	No CoC puzzle should be rejected because it's too simple. _(to the limit of overly-simple puzzles which can feel unrewarding/unenjoyable)_
+	No CoC puzzle should be rejected with the justification that it's too simple.

+1. **CoC close duplicates are not forbidden.**

+	Moderators should reach an agreement on whether duplicate versions of a puzzle can be accepted or not.

 ## Optimization Puzzles